 But there is also the practical element to how they can be fine-tuned: shutters closed and louvres shut to shutters half-drawn and louvres open and everything in between.
 It’s no wonder that indoor window shutters appeal to those with a strong do-it-yourself streak.

 You might even be tempted to go all out and build your own — and we have guidance for that impressive project — or design the shutters you want and leave it to us to make them and you can pick up the glory by installing them yourself.

 In any case, we think that indoor window shutters make an excellent addition to any home and we’re happy you’re here to read this guide to measuring, making and installing them yourself.

 It’s pretty obvious from the name that plantation shutters hail originally from the American South.
 There, they were a necessity on old rambling mansions built in a sub-tropical climate.

 Needless to say, they’ve now become a popular decor choice around the world, including in the UK.
 Plantation shutters are dramatic and attractive — they offer both a classic and timeless touch but also the chance to contemporise with a splash of colour.

 But do you need to have a mansion budget in order to afford these shutters?

 Not at all.
 In fact, you’ll probably be surprised when you find out how much shutters cost.
-By working directly with top producers, West Pier delivers on our commitment to getting our customers the plantation shutters that work for them without blowing their budget.
+By working directly with top producers, West Pier delivers on our commitment to getting our customers the shutters that work for them without blowing their budget.